benkoshy/pagy/docs/extras/countless.md

 ## Modes

-This extra can be used in two different modes by enabling or not the `:countless_minimal` variable.
+This extra can be used in two different modes by enabling the `:countless_minimal` variable (or not).

 +++ Default mode